CONTAGIONISM IN HISTORY

 Welcome to this website.
 I created this site to make my articles available to other Independent Scholars.
 I hope to add other materials relevant to the history of contagionism and contagious diseases.

-The picture is a detail of a portrait by William Hogarth thought to be of his friend Dr. John Fothergill As a member of the Society of Friends, Fothergill refused to sit for his portrait, so Hogarth probably painted him from memory.
+The picture is a detail of a portrait by William Hogarth thought to be of his friend Dr. John Fothergill.
+As a member of the Society of Friends, Fothergill refused to sit for his portrait, so Hogarth probably painted him from memory.

-Margaret DeLacy 05/01/2013
+Margaret DeLacy 02/02/2024

-MY ARTICLES
+MY BOOKS

 Google NGram of the word "Contagion"